brouberol/blog/content/pico-mixer.md

 </div>
 ---

 The final iteration of that project is available [here](https://github.com/brouberol/pico-mixer/tree/main/pico) (for the keypad code) and [here](https://github.com/brouberol/pico-mixer/tree/main/pico_mixer_web) (for the webserver and webapp code).
+The black casing was 3D-printed using the `rgb_keypad_-_bottom.stl` file from this [Thingiverse](https://www.thingiverse.com/thing:4883873/files) model.